crystaldba/postgres-mcp/examples.md

         <p>We prompt Replit with:</p>
         <blockquote>
           <p>Create a web app based on flask, python and SQAlchemy ORM</p>
-          <p>It's website that uses the schema from the public IMDB dataset (<a href="https://developer.imdb.com/non-commercial-datasets/">https://developer.imdb.com/non-commercial-datasets/</a>).
+          <p>It's website that uses the schema from the public IMDB dataset .
 Assume I've imported the IMDB dataset as-is and add to that.
 I want people to be able to browse a mobile-friendly page for each movie, with all the IMDB data related to that movie.
 Additionally, people can rate each movie 1-5 and view top rated movies.
 The community and these ratings are one of the primary uses cases for the website.</p>
         </blockquote>
         <p><b>Boom!</b> We have a fully functionaly website with ratings, search, browse, auth -- in under an hour.
 What!!
 So cool.</p>
         <p>But it's slooooow...</p>